-Also, with regard to methodology, it would not make any sense to influence what we measure, because then we would distort the results.
+With regard to methodology, we also need to bear in mind that it would not make any sense to influence what we measure, because then we would distort the results.
 In fact, as Heisenberg has shown, it is hardly possible not to influence any results while measuring something.
 Therefore, we have two alternatives – either to refrain from any research, or to minimise our influence as far as possible.
 In our research, we follow the principle of minimally-invasive field encounters with total immersion into the host culture.

 Any behaviour, when perceived, is an act of communication.
 Adapting to the host culture communicates acceptance and respect.
 It is a commonplace in communication research that we cannot not behave.
 Consequently, we should behave the optimal way, especially, when we visit fragile and threatened cultures.
 Since there is no neutral behaviour, we should ask: How shall we behave that it is most helpful to the indigenous people?
 Of course, we should not contribute to their culture’s destabilisation.
 Rather, we should aim at stabilisation and even re-stabilisation.
 Article 11 of the UN Declaration provides an important aspect: Indigenous peoples have the right to revitalisation of their culture.
 For visitors, this means that even if the indigenous culture has already been destabilised to some extent, then this may not be taken as an excuse to contribute to this destruction.
 Instead, when adapting to and integrating into the indigenous culture, visitors should orientate themselves towards the state of that culture as it was before the destabilising influence started.
 Otherwise, the indigenous people’s right to exercise what is granted by Article 11 would be counteracted.